Lall-091/sql-docs/docs/machine-learning/predictions/native-scoring-predict-transact-sql.md

 ```

 > [!NOTE]
 > Be sure to use the [rxSerializeModel](/machine-learning-server/r-reference/revoscaler/rxserializemodel) function from RevoScaleR to save the model.
-The standard R `serialize` function cannot generate the required format.
+The standard R `serialize` function can't generate the required format.

 You can run a statement such as the following to view the stored model in binary format: